 Morbid speculation suggests that the skulls were used as balls for play, but modern doctors think this was improbable due to the unwieldy and difficult nature of controlling such an unbalanced projectile.

-It involves four players and could be compared to net-less volleyball, with two sides to the court.
-Players pass the ball back and forth between the two sides until one team fails to return the ball or it goes out of bounds.
+It involves four players and is similar to net-less volleyball, with two sides to the court.
+Players pass the ball back and forth between sides until one team fails to return the ball or it goes out of bounds.

-Here in Belize, the Maya began reintroducing ulama in 2015 with great success.
+In Belize, the Maya reintroduced this game in some villages in 2015 with great success.